 In a developing society where women’s role in all walks of life is getting broader day by day, it was necessary for the government to preserve their self-respect for motherliness and absolute safety for the child to be born.
 As the numbers of women employees are increasing rapidly in both public and private sector, granting them maternity leave and other benefits and allowances were recommended by the social activists and other women forums across the country.

 Before 1961, there was no comprehensive provision in Indian law system for the protection of women working in different private and public sector industrial units.
-The Maternity Benefits Act came into existence in the year 1961 when the Govt. of India, with a view to provide a certain amount of leaves and other benefits for pregnant women, took a never-before initiative.
+The Maternity Benefit Act came into existence in the year 1961 when the Govt. of India, with a view to provide a certain amount of leave and other benefits for pregnant women, took a never-before initiative.
 It was a giant leap in the direction of empowering working women during their pregnancy.

 Under this Act, no employer, be it a private or Govt., can intentionally keep a woman engaged in work up to six weeks after their delivery or miscarriage.
 In the same way, a working woman is strictly barred from working anywhere before six weeks of her delivery or miscarriage.
 The provisions in this Act also include that if the nature of work in which a woman is engaged, involves more physical activities, the seriousness of the case increases manifold.